 For each subnet, you can create security rules that specify the source, destination, and type of traffic that must be allowed in and out of the subnet.

 Virtual route tables contain rules to route traffic from subnets to destinations outside a VCN, typically through gateways.

 - Internet gateway

-The internet gateway allows traffic between a VCN and the public internet.
+The internet gateway allows traffic between the public subnets in a VCN and the public internet.